kncept-oauth/oauth2-service/README.md

 # Integration

 ## As a Library
-    Oauth2Configuration config = ...
+    Oauth2Configuration config = EnvPropertyConfiguration.loadStorageConfigFromEnvProperty()
-    Oauth2Processor oauth2 = new Oauth2(config)
+    Oauth2Processor oauth2 = new Oauth2(config, hostedUrl)
+    Oauth2AutoRouter router = new Oauth2AutoRouter(oauth2)
 Then hook up the the Oauth2Processor interface to your web application.
-This makes overriding and extending config trivial, and gives the most flexibility, but requires the most effort.
+Usage of the router is optional, but recommended as a way to rapidly integrate.
+In order to use a different base path, simply append it to the hostedUrl.
 N.B. provider specific libraries (eg: AWS Dynamo DB config) will be in provider specific jars.

 ## Using a prepared solution
-The prepared solutions read from the `oidc_config` environment property.
+The prepared solutions read from the `OIDC_Storage_Config` environment property for storage config, and the `OIDC_Hostname` property to know where they are deployed.
-This can be configured to point to a full implementation of the Oauth2Configuration interface, or can be left blank and individual points can be configured.
+All other properties available are defaulted when blank.
+See the [EnvPropertyConfiguration](service-interfaces/src/main/java/com/kncept/oauth2/config/EnvPropertyConfiguration.java) class for details

 Note that if you intend to parially override an existing class, it must be on the classpath of the running application to be usable.

 The following `OIDC_Config` classes are shipped (provider specific class in the provider specific jar:
-- `com.kncept.oauth2.config.EnvPropertyConfiguration` - Detailed below.
 - `com.kncept.oauth2.config.InMemoryConfiguration` - In memory volatile store, useful for testing
 - `com.kncept.oauth2.config.DynoDbOauth2Configuration` - in service-aws, DynamoDB tables
   - uses the default SystemProperyConfiguration override points before providing DynamoDB implementations